NREL/t24compliance-web/README.md

 * Update the roles/cookbooks in the `chef/cookbooks, chef/roles` folder.
 * If adding a new cookbook either add it to the Berksfile or as part of the metadata under the cbec_com_web cookbook
 * Test locally using Vagrant per instruction above
-* Upload the cookbooks and roles to the Hosted Chef server
+* Upload the cookbooks and roles to the Hosted Chef server (https://manage.chef.io)

 ```
 berks upload
 # you may need to force the cbecc_com_web unless you incremented the version
-berks upload cbec_com_web --force
+berks upload cbecc_com_web --force
 knife role from file chef/roles/cbecc_com_web_single.rb
  ```